dfdeshom/pydata-slides/index.rst

 ---------------------
 .. class:: incremental

-   * indexing Wikipedia data on MongoDB and Solr
-   * indexing Wikipedia traffic data on MongoDB and Solr
-   * using Wikipedia data and Solr for traditional NLP tasks
+   * using Wikipedia data and Solr for NLP tasks

-Indexing Wikipedia data
+   * using Wikipedia traffic data to to real-time trends

+Finding the data
 -----------------------------

 The Wikimedia Foundation project hosts dumps from all its projects at